Marketing with Memes, Part 2: Following the Leaders

 Victor Hugo describing the Paris sewer system: pic.twitter.com/wmvrfAhG9u

-SparkNotes gets away with the utilization of these memes for two reasons.
+SparkNotes gets away with the utilization of these marketing with memes for two reasons.

 - The platform is reusing existing memes instead of creating its own formats.
 This allows users to generate assumptions about the platform’s social awareness and prevents negative backlash against false sincerity.